ClydeCode/PhoneBook-App/README.md

 # PhoneBook-App

-In this App you can save your contacts.
+In this App you can hold and manage your contacts.

 #
 I learned and deepened my knowledge in